sensu/sensu-docs/content/sensu-go/6.1/operations/maintain-sensu/_index.md

 ## Troubleshoot

-Use the Sensu [troubleshooting guide][4] to diagnose and resolve common issues.
+Use the Sensu [troubleshooting guide][4] to diagnose and resolve common problems, and read about [tuning options][11] for specific performance issues.
 Learn how to read, configure, and find the [logs produced by Sensu services][6].
 Sensu log messages can help you identify and solve [backend startup errors][7] and [permissions issues][8].